jessicapmouras/racing/README1.md

 **_Do we have enough evidence to conclude that one racecourse has a statistically significant difference in average times over 1200m on turf from other other venue?_**

-+ The p-value for different average times over 1200m on turf between Happy Vally and Sha Tin:
++ The p-value for different average times over 1200m on turf between Happy Valley and Sha Tin:

 $$ P(\text{Observe result equally or more extreme than actual} \mid H_0) = 1.64456406652e-3 $$